bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 opportunity to contribute to the Coursera learning community in the discussion forums.</p>

-<p>In each of the lesson sections, you'll find learning objectives, lecture
+<p>In each of the lesson sections, you&apos;ll find learning objectives, lecture
 videos, readings, activities, and an opportunity to test your knowledge in quiz format.
-In some of the module sections you'll also work on assignments and grade the work of your peers.
-A peer-review assignment, is one where you and your fellow learners have an opportunity to review and grade each other's work.
-We'll dive more into peer reviews later on in this course.</p>
+In some of the module sections you&apos;ll also work on assignments and grade the work of your peers.
+A peer-review assignment, is one where you and your fellow learners have an opportunity to review and grade each other&apos;s work.
+We&apos;ll dive more into peer reviews later on in this course.</p>

 <p>When navigating the course, you can find available <b>course resources</b>